-- ⇒ Development of the District AIDS Plan; - ⇒ Monitor the implementation of the District AIDS Plan quarterly; - ⇒ Review and evaluate the implementation of the District AIDS Plan annually; - ⇒ Facilitate the establishment of Local AIDS Councils; - ⇒ Facilitate multi-sectoral and interdepartmental collaboration in the campaign against AIDS; - ⇒ Facilitate capacity building on HIV related issues; - → Mobilise financial and technical resources for the campaign against HIV/AIDS and ensure equitable distribution of such resources; - ⇒ Commission relevant research and review statistics and other research reports relating to the District; - ⇒ Serve as the leading District public advocate to create an enabling environment for HIV/AIDS prevention, care and support; - ⇒ Report to the Provincial AIDS Council quarterly and annually on the progress made and challenges, which need to be addressed to combat HIV/AIDS in the District. - ⇒ To reinforce HIV/AIDS treatment. - ⇒ Transmission and eradication issues separated from HIV/AIDS co-contamination. - ⇒ Locate the most recent improvement in HIV/AIDS research and treatment.
+- ⇒ Development of the District AIDS Plan; - ⇒ Monitor the implementation of the District AIDS Plan quarterly; - ⇒ Review and evaluate the implementation of the District AIDS Plan annually; - ⇒ Facilitate the establishment of Local AIDS Councils; - ⇒ Facilitate multi-sectoral and interdepartmental collaboration in the campaign against AIDS; - ⇒ Facilitate capacity building on HIV related issues; - ⇒ Commission relevant research and review statistics and other research reports relating to the District; - ⇒ Serve as the leading District public advocate to create an enabling environment for HIV/AIDS prevention, care and support; - ⇒ Report to the Provincial AIDS Council quarterly and annually on the progress made and challenges, which need to be addressed to combat HIV/AIDS in the District. - ⇒ To reinforce HIV/AIDS treatment. - ⇒ Transmission and eradication issues separated from HIV/AIDS co-contamination. - ⇒ Locate the most recent improvement in HIV/AIDS research and treatment.